-Under the Banking Executive Accountability Regime (BEAR), deferral for employees identified as Accountable Persons will be for a minimum of four years, with the minimum amount of variable income to be deferred to be the lesser of 40% of total variable income and 20% of total remuneration for the relevant Performance Year.
+Under the Local Policy on Remuneration, and in compliance with Banking Executive Accountability Regime (BEAR), deferral for employees identified as Accountable Persons (excluding the CEO, Rabobank Australia) will be for a minimum of four years, with the minimum amount of Variable Remuneration to be deferred to be the lesser of 40% of total Variable Remuneration and 20% of Total Remuneration for the relevant Performance Year.

-Where the minimum deferral is less than the equivalent of \$50,000 gross, then no deferral under the BEAR would be required.
+For these employees, where the minimum deferral is calculated as less than the equivalent of \$50,000 gross, the deferral approach for Identified Staff would be applied.